MartaLourido/product-viewer-app/README.md

 ## Testing

 - **Performance Testing**: Throttling network speed (e.g., slow 3G) should be tested to ensure the loading indicators and performance are handled correctly.
-This is important to simulate real-world conditions and ensure a smooth user experience even under poor network conditions.

 ### Unit Tests